tholman/mosquito-js/readme.md

 *The mosquito is becoming real.* I've created a function that detunes the frequency slightly at 60 times a second in a smooth sine wave.
 Now it buzzes closer and further away from my ears.
 I have twice closed all my tabs to make sure I've stopped the noise.
 I'm now acutely aware of every fan in the house.

 **The 55th minute:**
 Is it possible to awaken a sleeping case of tinnitus?
-I think I have.

 **The 60th minute:**
 I've added another variable to randomly modulate and detune the volume and frequencies along with the sine wave.
 I don't think there are any rhyme and reason to this devilish sound.
 Every now and when I stop it, I fear that something has landed on me, and check my exposed legs.